pezcode/Cluster/README.md

 ![Cluster light count visualization](images/sponza_cluster_vis.png)

-The code is programmed to support bgfx's OpenGL and DirectX 11/12 backends.
-I've only tested it on one Windows 10 machine with an Nvidia GTX 1070, however.
+Currently bgfx's OpenGL, DirectX 11/12 and Vulkan backends are supported.
+I've only tested on Windows 10 with an Nvidia GTX 1070.
 Other hardware or operating systems might have subtle bugs I'm not aware of.

 ## Functionality